 Bath Aphasia Choir

-A choir for people with communication difficulties after stroke and their loved ones.
+A choir for people with communication difficulties after stroke or brain injury and their loved ones.

 -